-TABLE 12 Time Allowed Between Sets

-At the end of each set, there shall be a set break of a maximum of two minutes. except as provided below.

-Divisions After 2nd set in best-of-3 set match After 2nd set when Match Tiebreak is played in lieu of 3rd set After 3rd set in best-of-5 set match Boys' & Girls' 12-16 Junior Boys' & Girls' 18 Mandatory 10-minute rest period; however, when play is suspended for 10 minutes or more during the 2nd set, only a mandatory 3-minute rest period will be taken Mandatory 3-minute rest period.
-Mandatory 10- minute rest period; however, when play is suspended for 10 minutes or more during the 3rd set, only a mandatory 3- minute rest period will be taken Men's Open, 25, & 30 2-minute set break 2-minute set break Tournament may allow 10-minute rest period Adult Women's Open, 25, & 30 Mixed Doubles Husband-Wife Mixed Doubles Adult 35-90 NTRP & divisions based on other rating systems 10-minute rest period at option of any player unless tournament gives notice that it will eliminate break.
+TABLE 12 Time Allowed Between Sets The Referee shall offer the players at least the minimum rest specified in this table.
+At the end of each set, there shall be a set break of a maximum of two minutes, except as provided below.
+Divisions After 2nd set in best-of-3 set match After 2nd set when Match Tiebreak is played in lieu of 3rd set After 3rd set in best-of-5 set match Junior Boys' & Girls' 12-16 Boys' & Girls' 18 Mandatory 10-minute rest period; however , when play is suspended for 10 minutes or more during the 2nd set, only a mandatory 3-minute rest period will be taken Mandatory 3-minute rest period.
+Mandatory 10- minute rest period; however , when play is suspended for 10 minutes or more during the 3rd set, only a mandatory 3- minute rest period will be taken Men's Open, 25, & 30 2-minute set break 2-minute set break Tournament may allow 10-minute rest period Adult Women's Open, 25, & 30 Mixed Doubles Husband-Wife Mixed Doubles Adult 35-90 NTRP & divisions based on other rating systems 10-minute rest period at option of any player unless tournament gives notice that it will eliminate break.
 2-minute set break Family Parent-Child Grandparent-Grandchild Husband-Wife Mixed Doubles (Combined Ages) Same Gender Couples Doubles 10-minute rest period at option of any player 2-minute set break Wheelchair All Wheelchair Divisions 10-minute rest period at option of any player; except that when play is suspended for 10 minutes or more during the 2nd set, there shall be no option for a rest period.
-2-minute set break
+2-minute set break st period in the division in which - hall practice during any rest peri Iring a 2-minute set break. - two consecutive sets in a best In all non-Junior matches, when play is suspended for 10 minutes or more, any rest period may be taken only after two consecutive sets in a best of 3 set match (three consecutive sets in a best of 5 set match) have been played without interruption.
+Completion of an unfinished set counts as one set.
+This table also applies to short set matches.
+For rest periods in Net Generation Programs that use modified match formats, see USTA Net Generation Pathway Regulations.